jrjoaorenato/tklpy/README.md

-    ker is the type of kernel present utils.kernelTypes rbf = 0 - is the rbf kernel linear = 1 - is the linear kernel lap = 2 - is the lap kernel - todo
+    ker is the type of kernel present utils.kernelTypes rbf = 0 - is the rbf kernel linear = 1 - is the linear kernel rbfLang = 2 - is the lap kernel - todo
     gamma reffers to the gamma proprierty of the rbf kernel eta is the eigenspectrum damping factor
 ```